 Over the last seven years, Danielly has been conducting research on the topic of implementing, measuring and steering design thinking in organizations.
 She has also been a member of the HPI/Stanford Design Thinking Research Program for the past years.

-As part of her lecture activities, she has been teaching the Global Team-based Innovation master course, which is part of the SUGAR network.
+She is part of the teaching team for the Global Team-based Innovation master course, which is part of the SUGAR network.
 SUGAR is a global network that brings together students, universities and companies for the future of innovation through a new learning experience.
 SUGAR network facilitates human-centered design to young minds.